At a Glance

 - Graduate ASD Teaching Assistant

-- Full-time Monday – Friday role
+- Full time Monday – Friday role

-- £460 – £560 weekly during term time
+- £460 – £560 weekly term time rate

 - Start September 2025

-- Shortlisting and interviews now
+- Shortlisting and Interviewing now

 - Support a child with Autism

-- Work in a Reception class
+- Work in a lovely Reception class

-- Provide 1:1 and group support
+- Offer 1 : 1 and group support

 - Passion for SEN

-- Proactive and patient demeanor
+- Proactive and patient manner

-- Prior experience essential
+- Prior experience is essential

-- Rated \’Good\’ with \’Outstanding\’ elements by OfSTED
+- Graded Good with Outstanding elements by OfSTED

 #J-18808-Ljbffr